-- (a) take into account: - (i) the Business Classification from Table A18 of the Site, if known and relevant; - (ii) the End-User Equipment type; - (iii) the operating hours (as determined by measurements) for the End-User Equipment; and, - (iv) typical ambient conditions for that Site, including temperature, humidity and salinity; - (b) estimate the expected lifetime of the End-User Equipment in whole years; - (c) estimate the Decay Factor for each future year within the Maximum Time Period for Forward Creation; and - (d) be accepted by the Scheme Administrator.
+- (ii) estimate the Decay Factor for each future year within the Maximum Time Period for Forward Creation; - (iii) be publicly accessible; and - (iv) satisfy any requirements Published by the Scheme Administrator. - (c) The use of a Persistence Model to forecast the Energy Savings from an Implementation must take into account: - (i) the Business Classification from Table A18 of the Site, if known and relevant; - (ii) the End-User Equipment type; - (iii) the operating hours for the End-User Equipment; and - (iv) typical ambient conditions for the Site, including, where relevant, temperature, humidity and salinity. - (d) The Accredited Certificate Provider must have the use of the Persistence Model deemed appropriate for the Implementation by a Measurement and Verification Professional, with their written explanatory reasoning provided.